 He did so well at the bucket shops that he was banned from them.
-He would then use disguises such as a beard to continue betting, but that eventually failed as well.
-Unphased, Jesse decided to take his fortune and move to New York in 1899.
-At this point he had amassed $10,000.
-Quite a large sum for anyone, and certainly enough to begin trading at a higher level.
+He would then use disguises such as a beard to continue betting, but that eventually failed.
+Unphased, Jesse decided to make his fortune and move to New York in 1899.
+At this point, he had amassed $10,000.
+That is quite a large sum for anyone, and certainly enough to begin trading at a higher level.

 You may also like:

 Jesse Livermore was ready to challenge himself in New York.
 This is the time in his life when his wild side started to show.
 He had the heart of a gambler and the mind of a statistician.
-The former gave him great passion and occasionally caused big trouble.
+The former gave him a great deal of passion and occasionally caused big trouble.

-From here Jesse travelled to St. Louis and went back to his bread and butter: betting at the bucket shops.
+From here, Jesse traveled to St. Louis and went back to his bread and butter: betting at the bucket shops.
 They soon identified him and would not take his bets.
 He had a person place his bets for him, and soon he had another small fortune of $5000.

 Oddly enough, a trip to Palm Beach really helped him at this point.
 He had a hunch, unlike any other in his life, and he followed it.
 It was a strong feeling that it would be good to short Union Pacific stock.
 This was an odd idea to have because their stock was rising strongly.
-After this Union Pacific was heavily affected by a significant earthquake in San Francisco.
+After this, Union Pacific got hit by a significant earthquake in San Francisco.
 This caused the stock to drop substantially, and Livermore made $250,000.

-Having just made a pile of money from his previous shorting of Union Pacific, Jesse Livermore was ready for more action.
+Jesse Livermore was ready for more action.
+He was still confident from the pile of money he from previously shorting Union Pacific.
 The next move he was considering was reversing his position on Union Pacific.
 He was warned away from this movie by Ed Hutton, a friend and a trader he respected.
 Hutton was proven wrong as the stock rebounded.
 Not following his instincts had cost Livermore some $40,000, and Jesse blamed himself for this.

 All of this panic in the markets had made Livermore approximately a million dollars for his short selling.
 He had been so successful in his short selling that when JP Morgan led the charge to keep New York’s economy from collapsing, he personally asked Livermore to stop shorting.
-Livemore heeded this advice partially to help New York from going bankrupt.
-At this point he switched to buying up equity, also at the request of Morgan, to provide liquidity to the rocky market.
+Livermore heeded this advice partially to help New York from going bankrupt.
+At this point, he switched to buying up equity, also at the request of Morgan, to provide liquidity to the rocky market.
 Even this step was to Jesse’s benefit, as prices had nowhere to go but up at this point.
-In about a year Livermore had went from broke to a net worth of about $3 million.
+Livermore had gone from broke to a net worth of about $3 million in about a year.